-- Describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps; - Know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class; - Explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and when appropriate maps.
+- They know that other children don't always enjoy the same things, and are sensitive to this. - They know about similarities and differences between themselves and others, and among families, communities and traditions. - Describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps; - Know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class; - Explain some similarities and differences between life it ELG 13: Understanding of the World: People and Communities stories, non-fiction texts and when appropriate maps. - Knows that other children have different likes and dislikes and that they may be good at different things. - Understands that different people have different beliefs, attitudes, customs and traditions and why it is important to treat them with respect.